haoeric/haoeric.github.io/_posts/16-03-2016-First-taste-of-datatable.md

 }
 {% endhighlight %}

 But this is fairly slow, especially when the matrix is big.
-So I started to search some fast methods.
+So I started to search for some fast methods.
 I found this similar question on [stackoverflow](http://stackoverflow.com/questions/9316946/comparing-rows-between-two-matrices) which shows the usage of *data.table*.
 But that doesn't return the original ID of y, so I modified a little bit to get my second version of `rowMatch` as below:

 {% highlight r linenos %}
 require(data.table)